 This template represents the schedule of when the care team member participates on the care team.
-Examples include: • An oncologist who participates on the care team once a year to monitor the patient for disease relapse. • A primary care provider who participates on the care team during the summer or winter months (e.g. in the case of patients who are snow-birds). • A crisis team who participates on the care team when the patient is admitted to an inpatient setting (e.g. in the case of children with special needs)
+Examples include: • An oncologist who participated on the care team for one week. • A primary care provider who participated on a care team during one summer (e.g. in the case of patients who are snow-birds). • A crisis team who participated on the care team for the patient during an inpatient stay (e.g. in the case of children with special needs).

-Table 9: Care Team Member Schedule Observation Constraints Overview
+Table 11: Care Team Member Schedule Observation (V2) Constraints Overview